wentasah/novaboot/README.md

 - \-a, --append=_parameters_

-    Appends a string to the first "filename" line in the novaboot script.
+    Append a string to the first `load` line in the novaboot script.
 This can be used to append parameters to the kernel's or root task's command line.
+Can appear multiple times.

 - \-b, --bender